 On this dayMar 19, 1939

-Lloyd Gaines Disappears After Winning Missouri Desegregation Case
+Lloyd Gaines Believed to Be Killed After Winning Missouri Desegregation Case

 On March 19, 1939, just months after he prevailed in a lawsuit to force the University of Missouri to accept him to its all-white law school, a young Black man named Lloyd Gaines went missing and was never seen again.

 With the NAACP's support, Mr. Gaines rejected the offer and sued the University of Missouri to challenge its policy that barred him from attending law school in his home state merely because of his race.
 Mr. Gaines lost in state courts and appealed his case to the U.S. Supreme Court, where he won the case in December 1938.
 As a result, the University of Missouri was ordered to accept Mr. Gaines to its law school or create an in-state law school for African Americans.

 The Missouri legislature responded by hastily establishing a separate, unequal law school for African Americans that the NAACP insisted did not comply with the Court's decision.
-However, when the NAACP was preparing to file another legal challenge, they learned that Mr. Gaines was missing.
+However, when the NAACP was preparing to file another legal challenge, it learned that Mr. Gaines was missing.
 A housekeeper at his residence in Chicago reported last seeing him on March 19, 1939.
 Without a plaintiff, the desegregation lawsuit against the University of Missouri was dismissed; it would be another decade before the school would admit its first African American student.

 Family members suspected that Mr. Gaines was abducted and murdered for his activism, while state officials claimed he fled and assumed another identity in response to threats against him and his loved ones.
 To this day, Mr. Gaines's fate is unknown.